leandrocp/mdex/guides/streaming.md

 The URL defaults to the raw MDEx README on GitHub.
 The example splits large network reads into 64-byte chunks so updates stay visible.
-The controls include a delay of up to 1000 ms and optional auto-scroll.
+The controls include pause and resume at a source chunk boundary, a delay of up to 1000 ms, and optional auto-scroll.
 New keyed preview chunks use a short reveal animation unless the browser requests reduced motion.
+Stream, pause, resume, stop, and the delay slider stay in the sticky diagnostics panel while the page scrolls.

 The example enables `render: [unsafe: true]` so raw HTML in the README is visible.
 Use trusted URLs when reusing this setting.
 Lumis highlights partial